 Dura Cladding planks

-Attractive, future-proof composite timber cladding for low-rise commercial or residential projects
+Attractive, future-proof composite cladding for low-rise commercial or residential projects

 The right exterior wall covering, whether on a new build or renovation project, can have a dramatic impact on a building’s appearance and can provide both warmth and instant kerb appeal.

-Dura Cladding composite timber cladding is ideal for any domestic or low-rise commercial, new build or refurbishment cladding project as a colour-stable, low maintenance and hardwearing cladding alternative to real timber planks.
+Dura Cladding’s advanced composite timber formula is ideal for any domestic, low-rise, commercial or refurbishment cladding project below 11 metres as a colour-stable, low maintenance and hardwearing cladding alternative to real timber planks.

-Made from a unique combination of recycled wood and plastic, our highly developed and unique composition combines the traditional appearance of wood with the durability of an engineered composite.
+Made from a unique combination of recycled wood and recycled plastic, our highly developed and unique composition combines the traditional appearance of wood with the durability of an engineered composite.

-Dura external wood cladding, enhanced with composites, offers considerable advantages to architects, contractors, self-builders and end-users, including:
+Dura Composites’ external composite wood cladding offers considerable advantages to architects, contractors, self-builders and end-users, including: